 This struck political controversy among the Westerners and the Japanese.
 During this time, the rest of the world was starting to embrace nudism.

 For example, in the United States, people were still warming up to the idea of mixed sea bathing—with swimsuits.

 The concept of men and women who bathed in the same facility was deemed unconventional.

 As a result, the Western perspectives prompted the ban of mixed Japanese onsens.
 Public bathhouses were prohibited in Tokyo, and they soon spread to other major cities.

 Another prevalent issue that drove these mixed baths out of business lies in the bad manners among bathers.
 They are known as wani, or crocodiles.

 Wani refers to a group of men or sometimes even women, who lurk in the water for hours, waiting for a glimpse of bare skin.
 These unwelcome nuisances would stare as they prey on other bathers.

 Small but supportive communities

-These Japanese communities comprise people who are adamant in preserving mixed-gender onsens in their areas.
+These Japanese communities comprise people who are adamant about preserving mixed-gender onsens in Japan.
 Thankfully, these communal bathhouses are here to stay because of such efforts.

 Take the 300-year-old Sukayu Onsen in Aomori, Japan, for example.